dreamineering/business-administration/docs/practice-journey/profit-optimisation/README.md

 # Profit Optimisation

-If you have not achieved consistency, measuring the impact of your strategic direction is guesswork.

-Pushing performance on top of disfunction create injuries.
+Prepare your business operations to scale.
+If you push for performance on top of disfunction create injuries.

 > Reputations are hard to build but easily lost, before you attempt to scale fine-tune what you have.